Guilded-NET/Guilded-NET.github.io/references/GuildedPermissionException.GuildedPermissionException().md

 ### Remarks

-Creates a new instance of [GuildedPermissionException](GuildedPermissionException 'Guilded.NET.Base.GuildedPermissionException') with default message:
+Initializes a new instance of [GuildedPermissionException](GuildedPermissionException.md 'Guilded.Base.GuildedPermissionException') with default message:
 > Forbidden.
 Guilded client is missing permissions.